smartcontractkit/chainlink-tron/docs/gauntlet/deployment.md

 yarn gauntlet plugins link ./packages-tron/operations-data-feeds
 ```

+To confirm that the Tron plugins are linked correctly, you should be able to see a set of `tron/data-feeds/*` commands when running `yarn gauntlet ls`.

 Once the Tron plugins are linked, create a JSON config file with the following contents:

 ```json